Significant-Gravitas/AutoGPT-Code-Ability/README.md

 3. **Development**: The Developer sub-agent uses the templates and architecture guidelines to write the actual code for each module of the application.

-4. **Deployment**: Once the coding is complete, the Delivery sub-agent takes over to package, compile, and deploy the application to the desired environment.
+4. **Deployment**: Once the coding is complete, the Deploy sub-agent takes over to package, compile, and deploy the application to the desired environment.

 ```mermaid